The Gibson Test of Cognitive Skills

 Identifying weak skills can:

-• Give professionals and families the answers they need to make informed decisions regarding the best intervention for a child or adult
+• Give professionals and families the answers they need to make informed decisions regarding the best cognitive development intervention for a child or adult

 • Save time and money that might have been spent pursuing interventions that don’t address the root cause of the problem